6-12 Months Before Aliyah

 - Receive notification from The Jewish Agency Eligibility Department

-- Apply for an Aliyah visa at the Israeli Consulate (takes around one week, longer in the summer)
+- Apply for an Aliyah visa at the Israeli Consulate (the process takes two to three weeks to complete)

 - Submit any special flight requests

-- Collect original documents to put in your carry-on luggage, including university transcripts or diplomas
+- Collect original documents to put in your carry-on luggage

 - Confirm transportation to airport